• 27th May 2024

 The Australasian College of Paramedicine (the College) welcomes new Paramedicine journal associate partner the Emergency Care Society of South Africa (ECSSA).

-The ECCSA joins the current partnership cohort of two full journal partners, the College and the Paramedic Chiefs of Canada, and three associate partners, the Paramedic Association of Canada, the McNally Research Group, and the Australasian Council of Paramedicine Deans.
+The ECCSA joins the current partnership cohort of two full journal partners, the College and the Paramedic Chiefs of Canada, and associate partners, the McNally Research Group, and the Australasian Council of Paramedicine Deans.

 The ECSSA is a professional society representing emergency care workers in South Africa, pursuing the wellbeing of patients, and supporting and developing the emergency care profession in this environment.